 Day 5: Hear the bells

-You know you’re in cattle country when you visit a town famous for a bell used to locate herds of cattle when they’ve strayed into the bush.
+You know you’re in cattle country when you visit a town famous for a bell used to locate herds of stray cattle.

 More than just a town famous for a bell, Condamine has other keen interests – fishing and rugby are only but two, which sometimes combine when the Condamine Cods are playing.